quattrobaje3na-png/SC-Mining-Material-Finder-2.0/README.md

 The ultimate 4.X intel tool for the elite Star Citizen miner.
+Currently updated to be inline with 4.8.2 changes.

 The STAR CITIZEN MINING MATERIAL FINDER 2.0 has been completely rebuilt and is updated for 4.7.2 from the ground up for future additions.
 I have dropped reliance on third-party APIs—this tool such as Regolith, instead it is now powered by a custom compiler that reads raw CIG game data and produces a light file making the app incredibly light and fast.